ecampana/borrow-my-style/README.md

 ## Feature Importance

 Now that we have settled on Logistic Regression with Ridge regularization as our model to evaluate inventory performance we can use it to extract insight about our data.
 Are there some brands more popular than others?
 Does rental price have an effect on rentability?
-Is there a mismatch between item sizes offered by lenders and those sizes demendad by renters?
+Is there a mismatch between apparel sizes offered by lenders and those sizes demendad by renters?
 We will focus on answering these questions in this section.
 ​
 The coefficients of logistic regression are intrepretable.
 For example, for one unit of increase in the rental price of an time, we expect to see increase in the odds of being a high performing item over a low performing item, given by the expression,